UPPMAX/naiss_intro_python/docs/communication/20251014/welcome_email.md

 - [x] Prerequisite 1/5: You have registered at our registration form
 - [ ] Prerequisite 2/5: You have registered at SUPR
-- [ ] Prerequisite 3/5: You have requesed access to this course's NAISS project
+- [ ] Prerequisite 3/5: You have requested access to this course's NAISS project
 - [ ] Prerequisite 4/5: You are able to login to your HPC cluster
 - [ ] Prerequisite 5/5: You have a good Zoom setup